This blog post has been updated on January 27, 2021.

-This is a question that most of the time gets saved for an interview.
+You normally wait to discover what someone’s values are until the interview.
 But in an interview, a driver is put on the spot and expected to answer quickly.
 If you put the question on the application, though, it gives the driver time to think and probably come up with a better, more accurate answer.
 Then you can use the interview to allow the driver to elaborate.
-You will know the driver better and be better able to decide if they fit the profile of who you want to drive your truck.
+You will know the driver better and make a more informed hiring decision.

-Just like the above the question, this is an interview-type question.
-But you really want the driver to think about this.
+Just like discovering values, this is normally saved for an interview.
+You really want the driver to think about why they want this job, though.
 Ask them on the application and give them time.
-Maybe they will decide they don’t really want to drive in the end.
-But even that result saves you time and effort.
-And if that driver just doesn’t interview well, perhaps they have a great answer and he or she turns out to be just what you’re looking for.
+Maybe they will decide they don’t really want to drive in the end, but even that result saves you time and effort.
+And if that driver just doesn’t interview well, perhaps they have a great answer and he or she turns out to be just who you’re looking for.

-Fix your application.
-It will help you reduce driver turnover by eliminating silly and discouraging parts of the hiring process and weeding out less dedicated drivers.
-If you need a hand, a system like ApplicantCare allows you to design a new application online to fit whatever you want to do.
+If you want to hire the best of the best, fix your application.
+It will help you reduce driver turnover by eliminating silly and discouraging parts of the hiring process.
+And, you’ll weed drivers who are a poor fit for your company.
+If you need a hand, a system like A-Suite allows you to design a new application online to fit whatever you want to do.
 Why not try it out and hire the right drivers today?

 Get the latest articles on all things transportation delivered straight to you inbox.Schedule a live demo